gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-11-automating-the-most-annoying-aspects-of-blogging.md

 - Automatic smart quotes in post titles (19 Aug)
 - Added OpenSearch to allow searching blog from address bar (15 Sep)

-So, what is left to do?
+You might ask... what's left to do?
 Not much I reckon.
 So I took a closer look at what is involved in me creating a blog post and made a list of the most repetitive, awkward or error prone tasks:

 1. Entering links, partcularly links to other blog posts
 2. Entering tags, going from memory or using search across project